Nancy T. Chang: Work

 Her interest in interferon led her to approach Sidney Pestka at Roche Pharmaceutical Company and be hired at Hoffman-La Roche.
 For a time, the Changs endured the difficulties of a commuter marriage: Chang lived and worked in Parsippany, NY; Tse Wen commuted to Pennsylvania each week to work at Centocor.
 Eventually Chang joined Centocor as a bench-level diagnostician.
 Her heart was still in research, and she took part in Centocor's involvement in therapeutic research.
 She brought in several new projects, including HIV/AIDS research.
 Nancy's team participated in a consortium, which sequenced the HIV genome structure.
 Chang was instrumental in developing the first diagnostic assay to detect HIV infection by employing a peptide segment of HIV as the solid-phase antigen in the immunoassay.
 She was Director of Research at Centocor from 1982 to 1986.

 In 1986, the Changs moved to Houston, TX.
 Baylor College of Medicine in Houston offered Tse Wen a faculty position, and Chang was able to obtain a position as well.
-She became Associate Professor of Virology at Baylor College of Medicine, serving from 1986 to 1991.
+She became Associate Professor of Virology at Baylor College of Medicine, from 1986 to 1991.

 Both Chang and Tse Wen suffered severely from allergies.
 Tse Wen had an idea for treating allergies by blocking IgE (immunoglobulin E), and the Changs founded the biotechnology company Tanox.
-Tse Wen continued his preferred work as a professor, and Chang served as president of the new company.
+Tse Wen continued his preferred work as a professor, and Chang was president of the new company.
 In 1992, the Changs separated.
 Tse Wen returned to Taiwan in 1996 to teach, while remained as a board member of Tanox until the company was acquired by Genentech.
-Chang continued her work with Tanox, serving as CEO as well as president.
+Chang continued her work with Tanox, as CEO and president.

 Tanox focused on addressing medical needs in the areas of allergy, asthma, inflammation, and diseases affecting the human immune system, developing an asthma drug that targeted the allergy-related basis of asthma, Xolair.